Perna viridis: Importance to humans

 P. viridis is harvested in the Indo-Pacific region as a food source due to its fast growth.
 However, it can harbor deadly Saxitoxin produced by the dinoflagellates that it feeds upon.
 It can also be used as a biomonitor to indicate pollution caused by heavy metals, organochlorides and petroleum products.
 Mussels that are in contaminated areas have labile lysosomal membranes due to metal-induced stress.

 This mussel is also notorious for clogging water pipes used by industrial complexes and fouling marine equipment.
 It has fouled the intake condenser tunnels of power plants in India and Florida and navigational buoys in China where their biomass has grown to up to 72 kg/m2.
 Chlorination of pipes and using high velocity water was shown to decrease or remove P. viridis population.
 However, the mussel excretes ammonia which reacts with the chlorine to form monochloramine, a weaker disinfectant than chlorine.
 Ammonia can also accelerate the corrosion of copper-based alloys found in the water pipes.
 Heat treatment is also being considered as an alternative to chlorination due to the safety and environmental concerns raised by the latter method.

 As an invasive species, the mollusk is viewed as threat to oyster fisheries in several nations where it has been introduced.
 It might also displace native mussels by introducing harmful parasites and diseases.

 The green mussel is edible and used widely in several Asian cuisines.
+In Thai cuisine, it is popularly baked in a pot with basil and kaffir lime leaves with lemongrass stems, eaten with a spicy and sour dipping sauce, just like other seafood dishes.